Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 - Pharmacogenomic results do not predict how much pain you will experience.
 They indicate how your genetics may affect pain sensitivity and opioid metabolism.

 - This is not medical advice.
 All pain management and anesthesia decisions should be made with your healthcare provider.
-See our full limitations page.
+See the full limitations page.

 Important Disclaimer

-This report is for educational and informational purposes only.
+Decode+ is for educational and informational purposes only.
 It does not constitute medical advice, diagnosis, or treatment recommendations.
 Pharmacogenomic information is one factor among many that clinicians consider when making pain management and anesthesia decisions.
-Do not change, stop, or start any medication based on this report without consulting your healthcare provider.
-This report does not address opioid addiction risk, which involves different genetic and environmental factors.
+Do not change, stop, or start any medication based on these results without consulting your healthcare provider.
+Decode+ does not address opioid addiction risk, which involves different genetic and environmental factors.

-- Celiac & Gluten Screening — Rule out celiac disease from your existing DNA data — $19.
+- Celiac & Gluten Screening — Rule out celiac disease from your existing DNA data.

 References